Shimin233/Python100days/Day1_First few lines of codes.md

 ```

 ### Assign a date type to a variable
-You can assign a value(data type) to a variable (explained in the next section) by typing data types, like the examples listed above.
+You can assign a value (of some data type) to a variable (to be explained in the next section) by `variable = value itself`.
+Like the examples listed for each data typein the last section, Python would automatically recognize the data type of the value.
+In this case, assignment is as simple as below
 ```Python
 x='Hello world!'
 y=1.5